Saturation diving: History

-On December 22, 1938, Edgar End and Max Nohl made the first intentional saturation dive by spending 27 hours breathing air at 101 feet sea water (fsw) (30.8 msw) in the County Emergency Hospital recompression facility in Milwaukee, Wisconsin.
+On December 22, 1938, Edgar End and Max Nohl made the first intentional saturation dive by spending 27 hours breathing air at 101 feet sea water (fsw) (30.8 metres sea water (msw) in the County Emergency Hospital recompression facility in Milwaukee, Wisconsin.
 Their decompression lasted five hours leaving Nohl with a mild case of decompression sickness that resolved with recompression.

 Albert R. Behnke proposed the idea of exposing humans to increased ambient pressures long enough for the blood and tissues to become saturated with inert gases in 1942.
 In 1957, George F. Bond began the Genesis project at the Naval Submarine Medical Research Laboratory proving that humans could in fact withstand prolonged exposure to different breathing gases and increased environmental pressures.
-Once saturation is achieved, the amount of time needed for decompression depends on the depth and gases breathed.
+Once saturation is achieved, the amount of time needed for decompression depends on the depth and gases breathed, and does not increase with further exposure.
 This was the beginning of saturation diving and the US Navy's Man-in-the-Sea Program.

 The first commercial saturation dives were performed in 1965 by Westinghouse to replace faulty trash racks at 200 ft on the Smith Mountain Dam.
+In the same year, the Conshelf III experiment was carried out by Jacques Cousteau and a group of divers for three weeks at the depth of 100 m.

 Peter B. Bennett is credited with the invention of trimix breathing gas as a method to eliminate high pressure nervous syndrome.
-In 1981, at the Duke University Medical Center, Bennett conducted an experiment called Atlantis III, which involved subjecting volunteers to a pressure of 2250 fsw (equivalent to a depth of 686 m in seawater), and slowly decompressing them to atmospheric pressure over a period of 31-plus days, setting an early world record for depth-equivalent in the process.
+In 1981, at the Duke University Medical Center, Bennett conducted an experiment called Atlantis III, which involved subjecting volunteers to a pressure of 2250 fsw (686 msw), and slowly decompressing them to atmospheric pressure over a period of over 31 days, setting an early world record for depth-equivalent pressure in the process.
 A later experiment, Atlantis IV, encountered problems as one of the volunteers experienced euphoric hallucinations and hypomania.

+Early experiments in saturation diving were often done in underwater habitats, usually serviced by surface vessels, but in relatively exposed waters the advantage of being able to abandon the site in bad conditions encouraged the use of saturation facilities on board the support vessel, where logistics are simplified.

 The history of commercial saturation diving is closely linked to offshore oil and gas extraction.
 In the early 1960s exploration of the North Sea started on the premise that the Dutch gas fields might extend under the sea.
-This was borne out when the Gulf Tide rig hit the Ekofisk reservoir in 1969 and in 1971 Shell oil found the Brent oilfield between Norway and the Shetlands.
+This was borne out when the Gulf Tide drill rig hit the Ekofisk reservoir in 1969, and in 1971 Shell oil found the Brent oilfield between Norway and Shetland.
 From this time to the 1990s the industry developed the procedures and equipment for saturation diving from pioneering and experimental, with a somewhat dubious safety record, to a mature industry with greatly improved occupational health and safety.